joshuaclayton/washcloth/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at <https://github.com/joshuaclayton/washcloth>.
+Please don't make adjustments to the version number in any submitted PRs, as this will be managed by project maintainers.

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/joshuaclayton/washcloth/blob/main/CODE_OF_CONDUCT.md).

 ## License